FB pixel

 How to Adopt

 Leader Dogs for the Blind requires that all prospective applicants attend an orientation about our career change program.
-Orientations are offered free of charge.
+You can register for an orientation by clicking the button below.
 If you are interested in adopting a dog after you complete an orientation, applications will be available and may be submitted with a $25 fee.
 A $2,000 tax-deductible donation is expected at the time of adoption.
-Orientations are offered a few times per year, depending on the number of dogs that become available for public adoption.

 • We will notify you once a match has been made.
 Due to the amount of interest in our career change dogs, our team cannot respond to every inquiry about status updates regarding adoption.